 In addition to these formal tools, individuals, workgroups and teams should constantly by considering the risk issues which they face in the work they are doing.

 Internal Audit work provides an important independent and objective assurance about the adequacy of financial reporting risk management, control, and governance.

 We may also use an internal audit by management as an internal consultant to assist in developing the organization’s strategic risk management process.

 It will have a wide-ranging view of the whole range of activities that the organization undertakes, and will already have undertaken some form of assessment to inform its planning of systems and processes to be audited.
 However, it is important to note Internal Audi is neither a substitute for management ownership of risk nor a substitute for an embedded review system carried out by the various staff who has executive responsibility for the achievement of the organization.

-Many organizations have specialist review and assurance teams that established for a particular purpose (for example, Accounts Inspection Teams, or Compliance Review Teams).
+Many organizations have a specialist review and assurance teams that are established for a particular purpose (for example, Accounts Inspection Teams, or Compliance Review Teams).